stanford-rc/www.sherlock.stanford.edu/src/docs/storage/common-datasets.md

 restore files that may have been deleted from `$SCRATCH` due to the 90-day purge policy.

-The code snippet below shows an example of starting an interactive session on the `service` partition and using `dsync` to copy a common dataset to `$SCRATCH`.
+For example, to copy the AlphaFold 3 databases to `$SCRATCH`:

 ```shell
 $ sh_dev -c 4 -p service -t 2:00:00